intel-analytics/BigDL-2.x/apps/model-inference-examples/README.md

 1. `text-classification-training` is the utility project(written in Scala).
 It includes procedures of preprocessing and training.
 2. `text-classification-inference` is the web application sample project(written in Java).
 It loads the model and does the prediction.
+3. `model-inference-spark` is the model inference in batch and streaming with sprak.
+4. `model-inference-flink` is the model inference in batch and streaming with flink.

 To run this sample, please follow the steps below.